-Typical for Aikido is wearing a Hakama over your judo/aikido suit.
-In Aikido, we start wearing a Hakama from 3rd kyu or from 1st dan, and it is a nice passage.
-After all, you have been training for years; a Hakama is a reward for your hard work.
+In Aikido, aikidoka typically wear a Hakama on top of their judo/aikido suit.
+In Aikido, we start wearing a Hakama from the 3rd kyu or from the 1st dan, dependent on the federation you have joined.
+It is a great thing to experience, as after all, you have been training for years; a Hakama is a reward for your hard work.

 What Aikido Hakama material should I choose?

-Cotton is very lovely, but it is more suitable for teachers or people enjoying a traditional look.
-Cotton especially looks well in a heavier version, but it needs good maintenance; otherwise, you will quickly lose your folds.
+Whether you are looking for your very first Hakama or you are looking for a replacement for you current one, choosing will never be easy due to the rich choice in Hakama’s.
+Cotton looks great, but it is more suitable for teachers or people enjoying a traditional look.
+Cotton especially looks great in the heavy version, but it needs excellent maintenance; otherwise, you will quickly lose the folds in the fabric..

 Tetron and polyester are mostly sold to people who train a lot.
-Because the polyester fibers do not wrinkle like cotton, they are very easy to maintain.
-Because polyester does not absorb moisture, they dry a lot faster than cotton variants do.
+The polyester fibers do not wrinkle like cotton, which makes the maintenance quite easy.
+Polyester does not absorb moisture, which causes them to dry a lot faster than their cotton counterparts do.

 What Hakama size should I choose?